 Basic and diluted net loss per share attributable to common stockholders is presented in conformity with the two-class method required for participating securities.
 The Company considers all series of its convertible preferred stock to be participating securities.
 Net loss is attributed to common stockholders and participating securities based on their participation rights.
-Net loss attributable to common stockholders is not allocated to the redeemable convertible preferred stock as the holders of the redeemable convertible preferred stock do not have a contractual obligation to share in any losses.
+Net loss attributable to common stockholders is not allocated to the redeemable convertible preferred stock do not have a contractual obligation to share in any losses.
 No dividends were declared or paid for the year ended December 31, 2021 or 2020.